scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 We need to use `Either` as the first type parameter.
 However, `Either` itself has two type parameters and monads only have one.
-We need a *type alias* to make everything the correct shape:
+We need a type alias
+to convert the type constructor to the correct shape:

 ```tut:book:silent
 import cats.instances.either._